Becoming a life sciences lawyer – the view from Goodwin

 CA: What are the differences between noncontentious and litigious life sciences work?

 SDG: I consider noncontentious life sciences work more synonymous with transactional work.
 For example, trying to find a resolution whether it be terms of a license agreement or working with the patent office to get a patent allowed.
+I also consider the diligence work we do as part of various transactions and deals as noncontentious as we are trying to make sure everyone is on the same side and comfortable going into a transaction.
 This is different than litigious life sciences work where there are two opposing sides that are not aligned in the outcomes.

 HI: Litigation in the life sciences space can manifest in many different ways.
 One way contentious litigation plays out for me in life sciences work is in the 340B Drug Pricing Program.
 This is a controversial program that requires drug manufactures to provide steep discounts for their products to certain types of hospitals and other healthcare providers.
 I am often helping drug manufactures and healthcare providers navigate developments in the 340B program and stay on top of recent litigation.
 My work with helping newly commercial drug manufacturers set the list price of their drug is an example of non-litigious work in my area of life sciences.
-Helping life science companies navigate and comply with FDA and CMS regulations is difficult and sometimes contentious, but hopefully not litigious.
+Helping life science companies navigate and comply with FDA and CMS regulations is contentious.

 CA: Can you give us an idea of the clients you work with and why they need lawyers?